MasaeOhno/Hi-CO/README.md

 ## Contents
 - LabVIEW code for analyzing paired-end sequencing reads to output the Hi-CO matrix
 - Sample paired-end sequencing data (R1 and R2) with SAM format
-- FORTRAN code for creating an initial structure of SA-MD simulation
+- Software for SA-MD simulation

 ## Installation and usage